A Search for Hard X-ray/Soft $\gamma$-ray Emission from SPT-CL J2012-5649 (Abell 3667) Using INTEGRAL/ISGRI: Results

-As an independent verification, we compared our results with significance maps generated using an alternative analysis pipeline, based on improved reconstruction methods developed for the INTEGRAL hard X-ray survey~\cite{Krivonos2010b}.
+This provides an independent constraint on the broadband soft $\gamma$-ray emission from Abell~3667 in the 30--300~keV band using INTEGRAL/ISGRI, complementing existing measurements from \textit{Swift}/BAT, \textit{NuSTAR}, and \textit{Suzaku}.
+As an independent verification, we compared our results with significance maps generated using an alternative analysis pipeline, based on improved reconstruction methods developed for the INTEGRAL hard X-ray survey~\citep{Krivonos2010b}.
 The survey data and processed sky images through this pipeline are publicly accessible through the INTEGRAL survey archive~\footnote{\url{https://integral.cosmos.ru/}}.
 These independent maps, covering comparable energy bands over the 30--300~keV range, confirm the absence of significant emission at the cluster position, with significance values consistent with our OSA-based analysis within statistical uncertainties.

+Although our derived $3\sigma$ upper limit is significantly higher than the hard X-ray fluxes previously reported from \textit{Swift}/BAT and \textit{NuSTAR}, and is therefore not strongly constraining for the non-thermal emission from Abell~3667, it nevertheless provides an independent constraint using the wide-field INTEGRAL/ISGRI data set.
+In particular, our analysis extends to higher energies (30--300~keV) compared to the 20--80~keV (\textit{NuSTAR}) and 50--100~keV (\textit{Swift}/BAT) ranges, making a direct quantitative comparison non-trivial.
+Such searches remain valuable, since without systematically probing hard X-ray observations it would not be possible to assess whether non-thermal emission is detectable at higher energies or over larger spatial scales.